+Sydney’s St Mary’s Cathedral is a church which attracts visitors from around the world.
 But for many years something was missing – the ringing of the Cathedral’s Angelus Bell.

+The Archdiocese of Sydney turned to PD to get the bells ringing again.
 It was a complex job – the bell was still in place, but it needed a new support structure.

 The bell tower was also a highly confined space, requiring engineering ingenuity to get materials to the worksite, with access via a 120-step tight staircase.

+PD used a specialist chain block rigging and support system for heavier equipment.
 The bell tower floor had to be designed in a grid system, cut into pieces and then carried up the staircase.

-The Paynter Dixon team built the new frame for the bell, also installing a new striking mechanism attached to custom-built engineered brackets.
+All work also had to meet strict heritage regulations.
+Our team built the new frame for the bell, also installing a new striking mechanism attached to custom-built engineered brackets.

-The project team worked to reinstall the bell while downstairs, the daily prayers and services continued.
+Remarkably, the project team worked to reinstall the bell while downstairs, the daily prayers and services continued.

+Work was also completed after hours to minimise noise and disruption.
 Despite the challenges, the project was a success – the bell ringing out again over Hyde Park and the CBD.